 Now that you know how interest is calculated when borrowers place their applications, how exactly do you get to enjoy the lowest rates?
-Here are the four main strategies that you can apply when taking a loan in Singapore.
+Here are the four main strategies that you can apply when taking a personal loan in Singapore.

-Ensure to Have Excellent Credit Score
+Ensure You Have an Excellent Credit Score

 As we mentioned earlier, a personal loan is a form of unsecured credit, implying that instead of looking at the collateral as a security, they check personal credit scores.
 This is a rating that is given by the Credit Bureau of Singapore (CBS) after gathering your credit history from different stakeholders, such as banks and insurance firms.
 Things that go into calculating the score include: